sider/sider-docs/tools/php/phinder.md

 ## Getting Started

-To start using Phinder, enable it in the repository setting and put config file `phinder.yml` in your repository.
+To start using Phinder, enable it in the repository setting and put a config file, `phinder.yml`, in your repository.
 As visiting its project page on GitHub, you can see a sample of Phinder using.

 * [Phinder sample](https://github.com/tomokinakamaru/phinder/tree/master/sample)

 ## Sample Configuration

-Following is a example settings for Phinder to use it with Sider.
+Following is an example settings for Phinder to use it with Sider.

 Write them in `sideci.yml`: